Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>Rationale</td>
-			<td>This term is *required for publication to GBIF*.
-This term describes the type of occurrence record to indicate whether it includes a specimen or if it is an observation.</td>
+			<td>This term is required for publication to GBIF and describes the type of occurrence record, which is essential context for interpretation.</td>
 		</tr>
         <tr>
 			<td>Requirement</td>